Boxcar, Mather Car Co., May 1941

 Although steel freight cars had come into standard use by 1941, the expanding war in Europe and apparent impending American involvement changed the face of new freight car construction.
 The U.S. government ordered the rail industry to use wood where ever possible in place of sheet steel in new freight cars due to a steel shortage.
 Dubbed “war emergency” cars, the boxcars resembled the early single-sheathed cars being built twenty-five years previously.

 In 1955, AC&Y no longer had need of the Mather-built cars, and they reverted back to the lessor.
 By this time, Mather had merged into North American Car Corporation of Chicago.
 The cars retained their AC&Y numbers, but were relettered with MCAX reporting marks.
 In 1970, North American donated #3016 to Mid-Continent.
 The car was shipped to North Freedom with four sister cars.
-Mid-Continent’s AC&Y “fleet” has been used in museum freight trains sporadically over the years, but currently serve for storage of materials and equipment.
+Mid-Continent’s AC&Y “fleet” has been used in museum freight trains sporadically over the years, but mostly was used for storage of materials and equipment.
 In 2020 #3016 was sold by Mid-Continent to a private owner.
 It currently resides at Mid-Continent with restoration planned by its current owner.
 A Facebook page has been created to show its progress.
-There is only one other AC&Y Mather boxcar known to exist today outside of Mid-Continent’s collection.
+There is only one other AC&Y Mather boxcar known to exist today outside of the collection at Mid-Continent.
 It is owned by San Diego Railroad Museum at Campo, California.